 The USS Pampanito, a National Historic Landmark, was responsible for sinking 6 Japanese ships during the height of the Second World War.

 It is not free to enter.
 Tickets are pricey and can be purchased here.
-Frugal tip: These tickets are normally sold on GroupOn for 50% off.
+Frugal tip: These tickets are normally sold on Groupon for 50% off.

 From Musee Mecanique/USS Pampanito, walk back towards the corner of Taylor and Jefferson to take an obligatory picture at the Fisherman’s Wharf sign.

-Walk along Taylor Street and browse through seafood restaurant menus and gawk at salivating tourists lining up to purchase Fisherman’s Wharf signature clam chowder.
-This is your last opportunity to grab one of these guilty pleasures.
+Walk along Taylor Street, browse seafood restaurant menus, and gawk at salivating tourists lining up to purchase Fisherman’s Wharf’s signature clam chowder.

 Towering before you, as you approach the next block, is the Fisherman’s Wharf Sign.